openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 > **NOTE**
 >
 > 1. In symmetric encryption and decryption, the implementation of PKCS #5 is the same as that of PKCS #7.
 PKCS #5 and PKCS #7 use the same padding length and block length.
-That is, data is padded with 8 bytes in 3DES and 16 bytes in AES. **noPadding** indicates that no padding is performed. <br>You need to understand the differences between different block cipher modes and use the correct parameter specifications.
+That is, data is padded with 8 bytes in 3DES and 16 bytes in AES. **noPadding** indicates that no padding is performed.
+> <br>You need to understand the differences between different block cipher modes and use the correct parameter specifications.
 For example, padding is required for ECB and CBC.
 Otherwise, ensure that the plaintext length is an integer multiple of the block size.
 No padding is recommended for other modes.
 In this case, the ciphertext length is the same as the plaintext length.
 > 2. When RSA or SM2 is used for asymmetric encryption and decryption, create a **Cipher** instance for encryption and decryption respectively.
 Do not use the same **Cipher** instance for encryption and decryption.
-For symmetric encryption and decryption, one **cipher** object can be used to perform both encryption and decryption as long as the algorithm specifications are the same.
+For symmetric encryption and decryption, one **Cipher** object can be used to perform both encryption and decryption as long as the algorithm specifications are the same.

 **Return value**